IT-MY-GITHUB/test-task-16-10-2025/README.md

 gulp build
 ```

 - The finished project will be located in the dist folder.
-You can also find this folder in the gh-pages build.
+You can also find this folder in the gh-pages branch.

 - GitHub Page: https://it-my-github.github.io/test-task-16-10-2025/